wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/5-flow-use-tokens.md

 When you create a button, you can use trigger tokens to add rich functionality to it.

-Let's create a button flow on a mobile device.
-The button flow will use trigger tokens to send the date and your full address in a "Working from home" email to your boss.
+Let's create a button flow on a mobile device to let your colleagues know you are working from home today.

 Although the procedures in this unit show screenshots from an Apple iOS device, the experience is similar on Android and Windows Phone devices.